Geshina/Snake-Flowgorithm/README.md

 - Leon - Controls / Leaderboard

 ## Controls < Leon
-continously accept user input and provides the direction for the snake to go in
+continously accept user input and provides the direction for the snake to go in. uses the control file to check for user innput
- - [ ] function that returns int array with vectors for movement | ex. direction(0,-1) for going down
+ - [ ] method for taking continious control
+ - [ ] loop
 ## Snake Move
 process the control input into change of cordinates for snake
  - [ ]